 1. Listening Skills

-Communication is one of the most significant factors1 in why couples break up.
-Listening is a skill that is hard to learn, but it is crucial when it comes to healthy communication.
+Communication is one of the most significant factors in why couples break up.
+Listening is a skill that is hard to learn, but it is crucial when it comes to healthy communication.1

-When it comes to listening, there are two types: passive and active2.
-Passive listening is hearing what is being said without fully understanding the meaning.
+When it comes to listening, there are two types: passive and active.2 Passive listening is hearing what is being said without fully understanding the meaning.
 Active listening means giving full attention to the speaker and working to understand what is being said.
 Active listeners tend to be better communicators and problem solvers.
-Parents can help their children become active listeners3 by teaching these tips:
+Parents can help their children become active listeners by teaching these tips:3

 - Maintain eye contact with the person speaking.